optimas-org/optimas/doc/source/user_guide/basic_usage/basic_setup.rst

 Exploration
 ~~~~~~~~~~~
+The :class:`~optimas.explorations.Exploration` is the main class that
+coordinates the generation and execution of evaluations.
+In addition to
-To create an :class:`~optimas.explorations.Exploration`, all that is needed is to indicate the generator and evaluator to use, as well as the maximum evaluations to perform and the number of simulation workers.
+the generator and evaluator to use, it requires the user to specify the maximum
+number evaluations to perform and the number of simulation workers.

-In the example below a maximim of 100 evaluations are carried out using 4 simulation workers.
-This means that up to 4 evaluation can be carried out in parallel at any time.
+In the example below, a maximum of 100 evaluations will be carried out using 4
+simulation workers.
+This means that up to 4 evaluation will be performed in
+parallel at any time.

 .. code-block:: python